-Whilst many bars and clubs do close on the king’s birthday, there appears to be more leeway on the queen’s birthday.
-However, this is down to local decisions and unofficial ‘agreements’ with the police so whether bars and clubs are open will depend on where you are in Thailand.
+Whether bars close or not depends on local decisions and unofficial ‘agreements’ with the police and may vary from location to location.
 It can even be the case that one bar will decide to close, but the one next door will be open.

 In April 2017, the Thai government approved two new public holidays.
 It’s possible that alcohol restrictions may be in place on these dates too, but that may vary from venue to venue depending on local arrangements.
 The new dates to be aware of are: